-Returns This DiffusionIsoThermalCalculation object with reference state (element, phase, temperature, pressure) The reference state for a component is important when calculating activities, chemical potentials and enthalpies and is determined by the database being used.
+with_reference_state(element, phase, temperature, pressure)

+The reference state for a component is important when calculating activities, chemical potentials and enthalpies and is determined by the database being used.
 For each component the data must be referred to a selected phase, temperature and pressure, i.e. the reference state.

 All data in all phases where this component dissolves must use the same reference state.
 However, different databases can use different reference states for the same element/component.
 It is important to be careful when combining data obtained from different databases.

 By default, activities, chemical potentials and so forth are computed relative to the reference state used by the database.
 If the reference state in the database is not suitable for your purposes, use this command to set the reference state for a component using SER, i.e. the Stable Element Reference (which is usually set as default for a major component in alloys dominated by the component).
 In such cases, the temperature and pressure for the reference state is not needed.

 For a phase to be usable as a reference for a component, the component needs to have the same composition as an end member of the phase.
 The reference state is an end member of a phase.
 The selection of the end member associated with the reference state is only performed once this command is executed.

 If a component has the same composition as several end members of the chosen reference phase, then the end member that is selected at the specified temperature and pressure will have the lowest Gibbs energy.

-Parameters - element The name of the element - phase Name of a phase used as the new reference state.
+- element The name of the element - phase Name of a phase used as the new reference state.
 Or SER for the Stable Element Reference. - temperature The Temperature (in K) for the reference state.
-Or CURRENT_TEMPERATURE which means that the current temperature is used at the time of evaluation of the reference energy for the calculation. - pressure The pressure (in Pa) for the reference state Returns This DiffusionIsoThermalCalculation object with_right_boundary_condition (boundary_condition, to) Defines the boundary condition on the right edge of the system.
-Default: A closed-system boundary condition It is possible specify the upper time-point for which this setting is valid using the parameter "to".
-Default: The end of the simulation.
+Or CURRENT_TEMPERATURE which means that the current temperature is used at the time of evaluation of the reference energy for the calculation. - pressure The pressure (in Pa) for the reference state with_right_boundary_condition(boundary_condition, to)

+Defines the boundary condition on the right edge of the system.

+Default: A closed-system boundary condition

+It is possible specify the upper time-point for which this setting is valid using the parameter "to".

-Examples - with_right_boundary_condition(BoundaryCondition.closed_system(), to=100) - with_right_boundary_condition(BoundaryCondition.mixed_zero_flux_and_activity().set_activity_for_element("C", surface_activity), to=500) - with_right_boundary_condition(BoundaryCondition.closed_system()) This example sets an closed-system-boundary-condition from start up to 100s and a activity-boundary-condition from 100s to 500s and finally a closed-system-boundary-condition from 500s to the end of simulation.
+- with_right_boundary_condition(BoundaryCondition.closed_system(), to=100) - with_right_boundary_condition(BoundaryCondition.mixed_zero_flux_and_activity().set_activity_for_element("C", surface activity), to=500) - $\bullet \ with_right_boundary_condition(BoundaryCondition.closed_system())\\$

+This example sets an closed-system-boundary-condition from start up to 100s and a activity-boundary-condition from 100s to 500s and finally a closed-system-boundary-condition from 500s to the end of simulation.

 Note: You can specify time-dependent boundary conditions by calling with_right_boundary_condition() many times, with different values of the "to" parameter.

-Parameters - boundary_condition The boundary condition - to The upper time-limit for boundary_condition.
-Returns This DiffusionIsoThermalCalculation object with_solver(solver, to) Sets the solver to use (Classic, Homogenization or Automatic).
+- boundary_condition The boundary condition - to The upper time-limit for boundary_condition.

+with_solver(solver, to)

+Sets the solver to use (Classic, Homogenization or Automatic).
 Default is Automatic.

 It is possible specify the upper time-point for which this setting is valid using the parameter "to".
-Default: The end of the simulation.

-Parameters

-- solver The solver to use

-- to The upper time-limit for solver.
+- solver The solver to use - to The upper time-limit for solver.